duyenpham95/node-express-project/README.md

 #### Tech note:
 * config: for configuration with env variables
 * Joi for schema validation
-* Nodemon to watch for changes in files and automatically restart the node process
+* nodemon to watch for changes in files and automatically restart the node process
+* Using Router to structure and clean code
 * Using ES6 destructure object for cleaner code
 * Using middleware functions:
 - helmet: HTTP Response Header setting